Table of Contents

 The Construction Industry Payment and Adjudication Act (CIPAA) was enacted by the government of Malaysia in 2012.
 It came into effect in April 2014.
 The Act aims at providing cost-effective, quick and efficient resolution to the cash flow issues being faced by the construction industry.

 CIPAA introduced a statutory adjudication process to alleviate disputes in the construction industry.
-It is applicable only for written contracts. when a dispute arises between the contracting parties, the unpaid party can initiate the adjudication process.
+It is applicable only for written contracts. when a dispute arises between the contracting parties, the unpaid party can initiate the adjudication process in Malaysia.
+Learn how to resolve your payment disputes by understanding the timeline of the CIPAA Procedure here.

 In the case of an adjudication process, the unpaid party is represented as the Claimant and the non-paying party as the Respondent.